This post may contain affiliate links. See disclosure for details.

 • Preheat oven to 350 degrees.

-• In a bowl, add flour and butter and rub together to a crumb consistency.
+In a mixing bowl, add flour and butter and mix together to a crumb consistency then stop.
+Do not overwork it.

-• Add sugar and 1 beaten egg and mix together.
+Add sugar and 1 egg and mix together until creamy consistency.

-• On a lightly floured surface, fold the pastry dough until it comes together.
+• Fold and knead the pastry dough until it comes together in the mixing bowl.
 Form it into a round somewhat flattened ball.
-Be careful not to over mix.
+Be careful not to overmix.

 • While the pastry dough is chilling, in a bowl, add all the filling ingredients together.
 Set aside.

 • Remove pastry dough from refrigerator.
-Lightly flour surface area and using a rolling pin, roll out dough until it’s 1/8 inch thick.
+Flour surface area and using a rolling pin, roll out dough until it’s 1/8 inch thick.
 Make sure to roll rolling pin in one direction.
 Never roll the pin back and forth on the dough as it will pull the dough apart.

 • You will need to re-roll the dough to get enough cut outs.

-• Using a round 1 ½ inch to 2-inch cookie cutter, cut out 48 pieces.
+• Using a round 2 ½ inch cookie cutter, cut out 24 pieces.
 Place 24 cutouts as a base in a mini muffin pan.
-You do not need to oil or butter the muffin pan.
+You might need to gently insert it into the muffin holes.

 • Add 1 tsp filling to each hole, then brush the edge of each pie with the beaten egg.
-Seal pie with the remaining cutouts.
+Gently press pie with the top/lid cutouts to seal it.

-• Make a small cut in the tops.
+• Make a small x in the tops.

-• Place muffin tray in oven and bake for 15-20 minutes until pies are golden brown.
+• Place muffin tray in oven and bake for 25 minutes, or until pies are golden brown.
+Check in the 15-20 minutes mark as every oven temperature is different.

 • Dust powder sugar on top then serve!